Stand Back: Background and composition

 Prince, however, remarked a different story in regards to the song's drum programming and creation: "When I got there, her and Jimmy Iovine couldn't figure out how to work the drum machine...because people were using live drums at that point...so I went down there and programmed it for them and pretty much played most of the song there in about twenty or thirty minutes".

 There were two mixes made of the song: the generally more well-known album version (4:48) and the edited single version (4:18).
 Differences between the two are somewhat subtle, but the single version tends to have more of a "collapsed" or "mono" sound to it and the electronic drum programs are mixed rather dry and flattened, especially in the song's intro bars; whereas the drum tracks on the album version are accentuated by a generous amount of reverb effect and harder compression.
 Acoustic drums were given a more backseat role on "Stand Back".
 There is a further "polished" version of the track, with crisper percussion and louder foreground synth, featured on Nicks' 1991 compilation album Timespace: The Best of Stevie Nicks, remixed by Chris Lord-Alge with a run time of 4:59.

 “Stand Back” is performed in the key of B minor with a tempo of 116 beats per minute in common time.
 The song follows a chord progression of A/G – G – D/A – A – D/A – G/B – Bm – A/B – D/A – G/A – A, and Nicks’ vocals span from A_{3} to B_{4}.

 B-side

 "Garbo", the B-side to "Stand Back", is a song referencing Greta Garbo.
 Another song, partially inspired by Garbo, called "Greta", appears on the 1994 album Street Angel.

 The lyrics from the third verse of "Vogue", by Madonna, coincidentally mention the same first three people — Garbo, Marlene Dietrich and Marilyn Monroe (with the second and third names flipped) as that which is depicted in the lyrics of "Garbo".

 Reception

-Cash Box said it represents "both familiar and challenging listening," combining Nicks' traditional "vamp posture" with dance music.
+Billboard commented that Nicks' "quirky, stylized singing and moody lyrics" on "Stand Back" were "set to a crisp dance beat, complete with synthesizers and pulsing bass line."
+Cash Box said that the song represented "both familiar and challenging listening," and combined Nicks' traditional "vamp posture" with dance music.